kamalgit/sm-codeing-challenge/README.md

 * What are some ways to prevent multiple calls to the data endpoint?
     * Kamal: I used caching to prevent that.
 * This data set is not updated very frequently (once a week), what are some ways we could take advantage of this in our system?
-    * Kamal: Based on that we can configure cache expiration to last longer.
-But causion is needed, not to miss data updates if we set longer than appropriate expiry intervals.
+    * Kamal: Based on that we can configure cache lifetime to last longer.
+But caution is needed, not to miss data updates if we set longer than appropriate expiry intervals.

 ## Notes

 There is no limit to what is acceptable as far as libraries, changes, and methodologies goes.
 Feel free to add/remove/change methods, abstractions, etc. to facilitate your needs.
 Feel free to comment on areas that are dubious or may present challenges in a real-world environment.

 ## Kamal: Prerequisites
-Redis is a prerequisite, to be able to run the project, you need to run the following commands first.
+Redis is a prerequisite, to be able to run the project locally, you need to run the following commands first.

     choco install redis-64
     redis-server

+This should run redis server on localhost.
+If you already have a remote redis server, you may configure redis host in appsettings.json